 Seasonal ocean forecasting

-Seasonal ocean forecasting is one of the most demanding and ambitious objectives.
 Seasonal forecasting aims to provide useful information about the climate that can be expected in the coming months.
-Having a precise knowledge of the ocean state is essential when trying to forecast what the climate will be like six months ahead.
-As altimetry is one of the most important tools for monitoring ocean dynamics it is a source of vital data for seasonal forecasting models.
+Having a precise knowledge of the ocean state is essential when trying to forecast what the climate will be like six months ahead, thus altimetrsource of vital data for seasonal forecasting models.
 Altimetry factsheet (PDF, 147 KB)

 Near real-time services

-This product is essentially dedicated to marine meteorology applications.
-The primary purpose is to provide in near real-time data to meteorological organisations carrying out Nowcasting and operational wave forecasting, but it will also make data on sea surface height anomalies available for ocean users.
-The OGDR is processed at the EUMETSAT and NOAA ground centres.
+The product's primary purpose is to provide in near real-time data to meteorological organisations carrying out Nowcasting and operational wave forecasting.
+It also provides data on sea surface height anomalies.

-The Interim Geophysical Data Record (IGDR) — this service provides sea surface data which is produced within one to one-and-a-half days of being recorded.
+The Interim Geophysical Data Record (IGDR) — sea surface data, produced within one to one-and-a-half days of being recorded.
 This record includes analysed data on sea surface height, absolute dynamic topography and ocean geostrophic velocities for medium-range weather forecasting, seasonal forecasting and ocean weather applications.
-Key user communities include ECMWF, GMAO-NOAA, AOML-NOAA, MERSEA (EU), the Danish Meteorological Institute and Dutch clients for storm surge modelling.
 Sea level anomalies are assimilated in seasonal forecast systems and for validation of mesoscale variability.
-AOML-NOAA produces the Tropical Cyclone Heat Potential (TCHP) product, used for Cyclone intensity monitoring.
+AOML-NOAA produces the Tropical Cyclone Heat Potential (TCHP) product, used for cyclone intensity monitoring.

-The Geophysical Data Record (GDR) — this service provides fully-validated data produced within three to four weeks of the events being recorded and covers sea surface height, principally for climate monitoring and climate modelling.
-The main users of this product are within the climate research community, for climate model verifications, for routine sea level station validation, and for the International Panel for Climate Change Assessment Report on rising sea levels.
+The Geophysical Data Record (GDR) — fully-validated data produced within three to four weeks of the events being recorded and covers sea surface height, principally for climate monitoring and climate modelling.